mbrostami/consistenthash/README.md

     chash "github.com/mbrostami/consistenthash"
 )

-// Create CH with 2 replicas
+// Create ConsistentHash with 2 replicas
 ch := chash.NewConsistentHash(2, nil)
 ch.Add("127.0.0.1:1001") // node 1
 ch.Add("127.0.0.1:1002") // node 2
-ch.AddReplicas("127.0.0.1:1003", 4) // node3 has more capacity so possibility to get assign request to node3 is higher than others
+ch.AddReplicas("127.0.0.1:1003", 4) // node3 has more capacity so possibility to get assigned request is higher than other nodes

-node := ch.Get("something to find the a server for that") // find upper closest node fmt.println(node) // this will print out one of the nodes
+rKey := "something like request url" node := ch.Get(rKey) // find upper closest node fmt.println(node) // this will print out one of the nodes
 ```